suraj-fusion/ServeBoard/README.md

 ### User Section

 Users can initially Register and then login into the webapp

+For registration and login i have used the bycrypt module from NPM

 For the users it has 4 options which can be accessed through the navigation bar uptop: